FTBpro/go-workshop/README.md

 # welcome
 This is a step-by-step tutorial for creating a simple web server for fetching facts from MentalFloss API, and list them in a simple HTML template

+## Slides
+all relevant slides are available at [go slides]: http://present.minutemediaservices.com/gopresent

 ## How to use this repo
 The entrypoint described below is intended for setting up your environment and placing you in a ready-to-go folder you can start your project from.